Cardinal Joseph Fesch, Napoleon’s Art-Collecting Uncle

 Happy in Rome

 During Napoleon’s first abdication (1814), Cardinal Fesch went to Rome.
 When Napoleon escaped from Elba for the Hundred Days, Fesch returned to France and resumed his duties at Lyon.
 Upon Napoleon’s final abdication (1815), Fesch returned to Rome.
 He lived at the Palazzo Falconieri.
-Letizia lived with him until 1818, when she moved to the Palazzo Rinuccini, where you’ll find Fesch dozing in Napoleon in America (he was a daily visitor).
+Letizia lived with him until 1818, when she moved to the Palazzo Rinuccini, where you’ll find Fesch dozing in Napoleon in America.

 Through his appointments and profiteering on state and church property, Fesch had amassed a fortune.
 Throughout his career, he spent lavishly on luxury goods and the fine arts.
 His collection of paintings included some 16,000 canvasses, mainly Italian works from the Renaissance to the 18th century, and many fine works of the Flemish and Dutch schools.
 He would buy whole lots with the hope of finding a piece of rare value.
 His gallery occupied three stories of his palace.
 Letizia irritably regarded his collection as a “mania.”